About Us

 Science-Technology-Engineering-Math-Stem.png

-Afterschool, Summer, Spring, Library, Role Mode, Near Peer Programs & classes
+Afterschool, Summer, Spring, Library, Role Model, Near Peer Programs & classes

 SAfG provides hands-on, high quality afterschool STEM programming to equip girls and boys with 21st century skills and keep them engaged in STEM for the long term.